Last updated 16th September, 2025

 Now, we'll move on to the different types of tarmac, including:

 Hot-mix tarmac is one of the most common materials used for tarmac driveways.
-It is produced at a temperature between 300 to 350 degrees before it is shipped and installed.
+It is produced at a temperature between 150 and 190 degrees Celsius before it is shipped and installed.

-Cold tarmac is installed by mixing the materials with soapy water, which is useful for repairs and low-traffic areas.
+Cold tarmac is installed by mixing the materials with bitumen emulsion or solvent-based binders.
+This is useful for repairs and low-traffic areas.

 Cold-mix tarmac is usually cheaper at around £7 to £10 per bag.
 This is because cold tarmac does not need to be heated up and is therefore easier to transport and install.
 However, without high temperatures, the tarmac installation will not be as durable and may not last as long.

 The original colour of a tarmac driveway is black.
-It is mostly used for driveways and roads which provides a classic aesthetic.
+It is mostly used for driveways and roads, providing a classic aesthetic.

 One of the main advantages of using black tarmac is that it is much easier to produce and is more affordable than coloured tarmac, as it costs around £40 to £50 per m².
 A downside of using black tarmac is that your driveway will not stand out, as it will look like every other tarmac driveway, unless additional edging is added.

-Tarmac also comes in a variety of colours including red, green, brown and more, which can be used for a number of tarmac driveway ideas.
-These are made by combining normal tarmac with clear polymer materials and a selection of aggregates.
+Tarmac also comes in a variety of colours, including red, green, brown and more, which can be used for a number of tarmac driveway ideas.
+These are created by combining normal tarmac with various aggregates, pigmented binders, or resin-bound systems.

 The main benefit of coloured tarmac is that it offers a unique aesthetic and brightens up your driveway.
 However, it is one of the most expensive options, costing around £60 to £70 per m² for red tarmac.
 This is because the majority of manufacturers do not stock coloured tarmac in comparison to black tarmac.